aeleos/cloudflared/README.md

 4. Add an Teams application for your SSH service and enable browser based rendering

    - Guide by cloudflare can be found [here](https://developers.cloudflare.com/cloudflare-one/tutorials/ssh)

+# Credit

+ - Hawks for helping beta test the setup and documentation contributions